johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 It is a strong argument because, if I *didn't* know he was deceased, I might have a different opinion.

 A Bayesian model tells us not just what the subject believes, but what they **would** believe if they had different information.
 This simple insight cracks open a number of ways of measuring argument strength other than just persuasiveness.
-In the essays on [Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) I will define these measures and see how they all relate mathematically to the informativeness of the argument.
+In the essays on [Relevance](/relevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) I will define these measures and see how they all relate mathematically to the informativeness of the argument.

 The Bayesian model of argumentation also allows us to take into account the reliability of the arguer themselves.
 A Bayesian rational agent will only update their beliefs if they believe the information given them.
 So for an argument to be informative it must not just be new information, it must also be *believable*.
 This perspective shows us when what looks like an *ad hominim* fallacy may somteimes be perfectly rational[^3].
 These ideas are discussed in the essays on [informativeness and persuasiveness](/informativeness-and-persuasiveness).